 However, due to the concentration of serums, you typically don’t want to layer them for best use.
 So, how do you choose?

-These are the strategies I created over the years to help my guests weed through the product choosing overwhelm and still leave room for a little experimentation.
+These are the strategies for how to choose a face serum for beginners that I created over the years to help my guests weed through the overwhelming product choices and still leave room for a little experimentation.

 Serum Selection Strategies: